wyfo/apischema/docs/validation.md

 *apischema* uses type annotations, so every objects used can already be statically type-checked (with *Mypy*/*Pycharm*/etc.) at instantiation but also at modification.

 #### Why use validators for dataclasses instead of doing validation in `__post_init__`?
-Actually, validation can completly be done in `__post_init__`, there is not problem with that.
+Actually, validation can completely be done in `__post_init__`, there is no problem with that.
 However, validators offers one thing that cannot be achieved with `__post_init__`: they are run before `__init__`, so they can validate incomplete data.
 Moreover, they are only run during deserialization, so they don't add overhead to normal class instantiation.